EpiPen Costs and Alternatives: What Are Your Best Options?

 One brand name EpiPen or EpiPen Jr. package (which contains 2 auto-injectors) will cost roughly $650 to $700 if you are paying cash, although pharmacy coupons or manufacturers discounts may lower the price.
 It may be worthwhile to check with your insurance company before you get your prescription to find out which epinephrine product is covered.

-Viatris has released an authorized generic version of the EpiPen, which is the same drug and device without the EpiPen brand name.
-Using online coupons, consumers can get the authorized generic epinephrine auto-injector two-pack ranging from $150 to close to $400 at some pharmacies; again it’s worth checking around if you are a cash customer.
-Prices can vary based on location and manufacturer.
+Authorized generic versions of the EpiPen, which is the same drug and device without the EpiPen brand name, are available.
+Using online coupons, consumers can get the generic epinephrine auto-injector two-pack ranging from $100 to $200.
+Again it’s worth checking around if you are a cash customer for the best price using a coupon.
+Prices can vary based widely on location, pharmacy, coupon and manufacturer.

-Some patients may be eligible for EpiPen patient assistance or authorized generic discounts or co-pay coupon cards through Viatris (formerly Mylan) website.
+Some patients may be eligible for EpiPen patient assistance or authorized generic discounts or co-pay coupon cards through the Viatris website.
 If you are paying cash, look for an online coupon which might save you hundreds

 Is There a Generic for EpiPen?